rpgkaiser/FoolProof.Core/README.md

 ## Example WebApp

-You can review a kind of DEMO app (the WebApp used to execute E2E tests) here: [E2E/Demo WebApp](http://rpgkaiser.github.io/FoolProof.Core "E2E/Demo WebApp URL")
+You can review a kind of DEMO app (the WebApp used to execute the E2E tests) here: [E2E/Demo WebApp](http://rpgkaiser.github.io/FoolProof.Core "E2E/Demo WebApp URL")

+## Model-wise validation rules

+One important feature is the ability to specify a _TargetPropertyName_ in the validators, so, model-wise validation rules can be created using the _Predicate_ validators.
+Take a look at the [predicate page](http://foolproofcore.tryasp.net/predicate) in the example app.